nh0627/SIST-team-project-3rd-eng/README.md

 ## Features
 ### Student
-* View Personal Info - Name, Phone, Initial Registeration Date
+* View Personal Info - Retrieve his/her name, phone and initial registeration date
-* View Score - Retrieve a list of courses that he/she is attending, and details of the course and its subjects, exam information, exam scores
+* View Score - Retrieve a list of courses that he/she is attending, and details of a course and its subjects, exam information, exam scores

 ### Instructor
-* View Personal Info - Name, Phone, Initial Registeration Date, Available Subjects
+* View Personal Info -  Retrieve his/her name, phone, initial registeration date and available subjects
 * View Schedule - Retrieve an instructor’s personal class schedule, and his/her list of students by each course/subject
 * Manage Test Info - Update attendance, score information and exam(with exam attachments) by each subject
 * Manage Score - Grade a student’s score by each subject